 Artwork is hinged to the under-mount using T-hinges along the top edge, or a similarly reversible process is used.
 Hinges allow the artwork to hang safely and be weaker than, or of a similar weight to the artwork.
 Hinges made from naturally lignin-free, pH-neutral paper, the adhesive from starch paste, MC (methylcellulose), or SCMC (sodium carboxymethylcellulose)are used.
 Hinges made from museum-quality gummed tape are acceptable.
 Hinges are attached to the back of the artwork with the minimum overlap necessary to provide adequate support.

 The artworks are mostly glazed with UV Filters with cotton rag backing.
 The glazing process is also carried out for Museum quality framing to ensure better clarity in viewing and, at the same time, better protection of the artwork.
 We ensure that the glazing used is free from blemishes and cut with appropriate thickness and width.

 The glazing, window mount, artwork, and under-mount are sealed together with gummed conservation paper tape with a water-soluble adhesive.
 We strictly execute the security procedures mentioned in the international guidelines.

 We give the finishing touch by making the interior and exterior of the frame free of dirt and dust.
 The glass is cleaned and polished without any smears.

-At QUBE Art Gallery, we value every inch of emotion you share with your artworks or memories.
-We consider it an opportunity to bring a smile to your face by giving your favourites the protection of a lifetime.
+At QUBE Art Gallery, we value every inch of emotion you share with your artwork or memories.
+We consider it an opportunity to bring a smile to your face by giving your favorites the protection of a lifetime.
 Our framers hold a number of International Advanced Accreditations in Conservation, which ensures the safety of your frames.